isc-projects/bind9/doc/arm/reference.rst

    minutes.
 Reasonable values are up to 1 day (1440 minutes).
 The maximum value is 28 days (40320 minutes).
 If set to 0, no zone maintenance for these zones occurs.

+   This option is deprecated and will be removed in a future release.

 .. namedconf:statement:: interface-interval
    :tags: server